 Invest in a good spice rack, and keep it in plain sight.
 This will encourage you to keep everything organized and also be a constant reminder to use your spices!
 If you clutter them away in the dark recesses of your pantry you’ll be less likely to remember them!

 Make your own spice blends.
 This gives you more variety from the basic ingredients you have on hand (think of mixing and matching in different combinations) and allows you to make just enough so you’re always using fresh spices.
-(Hint: ground spices have a shorter shelf life than whole seeds).
-My favorite cookbook, Well Fed by Melissa Joulwan, has some awesome spice blends: sausage seasoning, Rogan Josh seasoning and Ras El Hanout.
+(Hint: Ground spices have a shorter shelf life than whole seeds.)
+My favorite cookbook, Well Fed by Melissa Joulwan of The Clothes Make the Girl, has some awesome spice blends: sausage seasoning, Rogan Josh seasoning and Ras El Hanout.
 If you make the blends ahead of time, you’ll always have them on hand to toss into your favorite crock pot creation or on top of meats and veggies.